AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop07_ensure_local_type_consistency.rst

 +++++++

-Verification can be achieved dynamically with the GNATtest tool, using the "---validate-type-extensions" switch.
+Verification can be achieved dynamically with the GNATtest tool, using the :switch:`--validate-type-extensions` switch.
 SPARK enforces this rule.